Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Experimental Evaluation

 Existing CKD literature has several limitations, as it leaves important use-cases unaddressed.
 Most CKD methods do not consider the potential help of experts who have acquired their knowledge asynchronously with their peers, or cases where the external environment provides only a few unlabelled data points to the node community.
 Such scenarios resemble more closely human learning in real communities.
 To evaluate the effectiveness of the LENC framework in similar setups, it was experimentally compared against existing CKD methods in scenarios involving on-line unlabelled CKD from a pretrained teacher.

 In order to facilitate direct and fair comparisons with competing CKD algorithms, the main experiments were conducted using Policy 2 with the first input option for knowledge transfer (see Section \ref{ssec::learning}) and the Disagreement Policy for teacher selection (see Section \ref{ssec:Method_IRs} for details on $q_n$).
+The Disagreement Policy does not require cross-node comparability of raw OOD magnitudes.

 Two different sets of main experiments were performed: a) whole-image classification with untrained nodes and one expert, where no CL capabilities need to be activated, and b) whole-image classification where most nodes contain prior knowledge.
 In the first case, a traditional CKD setup is simulated (up to a degree), in order to facilitate comparisons against competing CKD methods.
 Thus there is only a single task ($T^s=0$), with only a single node having been pretrained and able to serve as an expert teacher.
 However, in contrast to existing CKD methods, this fact is not a priori known to the students, but automatically discovered by the LENC framework.
 In the second case, LENC is configured to run in a setup that demonstrates a fuller extent of its true capabilities.
 Most of the participating nodes are pretrained in different ways and LENC showcases its ability to handle on-line learning of multiple tasks on-the-fly, based on incoming unlabelled data points.